mauritssilvis/challenges/java/java-project-cli/README.md

 java nl.mauritssilvis.challenges.java.cli.manual.projects.basic.Main
 ```

-Rather than manually navigating to a folder containing class files, it is more common to execute a Java class relative to a so-called class path.
+Rather than manually navigating to a folder containing (a hierarchy of directories with) class files, it is more common to execute a Java class relative to a so-called class path.
 For the current project, the following command involving the `-cp` option executes the previously compiled class from the class path `out`:

 ```shell